 We test freezers under normal and adverse conditions.
-(If there's ever a power outage, you want a model that keeps your food frozen for as long as possible.)
-To see how well a freezer maintains food at a constant temperature on a day-to-day basis, we pack each model with boxes of frozen spinach and measure the internal temperature of the cavity in 15 different places over the course of six weeks.
+(If there’s ever a power outage, you want a model that keeps your food frozen for as long as possible.)
+To see how well a freezer maintains food at a constant temperature on a day-to-day basis, we pack each one with boxes of frozen spinach and measure the internal temperature of the cavity in 15 different places over the course of six weeks.
 But that’s just the beginning.

 Best Chest Freezers From CR's Tests